signalfx/signalfx-ruby-tracing/README.md

 end
 ```

-Please see the instrumentation's page for more usage details.
+Please see the instrumentation's page for more details.

 ## Mongo